-The jacket has exceptionally good coverage.
-It covers the chest area completely when everything is set up in place and it should go all the way down to the tail if you get the right size.
-Two elastic straps go around your dog’s hind legs to keep the jacket in place during play.
+I really love how the jacket has exceptionally good coverage.
+It covered my dog's chest area completely when everything was set up in place and it went all the way down to the tail.
+Two elastic straps went around my dog’s hind legs to keep the jacket in place during play.

 The main potential downside of the jacket is the fact that you need to pull the fleece collar part over your dog's head to put the jacket on.
-With some dogs, this is not a problem, but with others, it will take some getting used to.
+For some dogs on our team of independent experts, this was not a problem, but with others, it took some getting used to.